git47/gpxcorrelate/README.md

 # gpxcorrelate

-This software is work and progress.
+This software is work in progress.
 Currently, it seems to be working in first tests, but it is lacking a lot of checks and functions.
 THIS IS NOT READY NOT FOR PRODUCTIVE USE.

 ## Synopsis